sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 This is a policy issue.
 Law and tech can subvert teach other, but defense needs to prevail.

 What kind of regulatory structure do we need?
 The market can't solve this.
 They're going to get involved anyway.
-Some are already: CA - IOT bill, NY - regulating crypto, MA - consumer protections.
+Some are already: California passed an IoT bill, New York is regulating crypto, Massachusetts is working on consumer protections.

 Regulation doesn't stifle innovation, it forces manufacturers to make it cheaper while staying within the new laws.
-Rising tide effect when regulated somewhere (i.e. GDPR)
+Rising tide effect benefits people in other parts of the world when regulated somewhere else (i.e. GDPR).

-Technologiss need to get involved in politics.
-Lawmakers look really bad when not technical (Facebook Senate hearing).
+Technologists need to get involved in politics.
+Lawmakers look really bad when they're not technical (i.e. Facebook Senate hearing).

-*Q & A*
+**Q & A**

-Q: Do you think standards will help drive innovation?
+* Do you think standards will help drive innovation?
-A: Yes, companies won't improve their security without being forced to.
+    * Yes, companies won't improve their security without being forced to.

-Q: Do policymakers need technical knowledge?
+* Do policymakers need technical knowledge?
-A: Would be great but probably never going to happen.
+    * Would be great but probably never going to happen.
 Staff and advisors seem to work elsewhere in the world.
 That would be the most likely.

-Q: How can we get more people in cyber?
+* How can we get more people in cyber?
-A: Through the normal ways: better education, better skills training.
+    * Through the normal ways: better education, better skills training.
 AI will be the real wildcard since we have no clue what jobs it will be replacing.

-Q: How is PKI going to chnge with increased computer speed?
+* How is PKI going to change with increased computer speed?
-A: I don't think it'll change, but I hope we have new protocols and tweaks to make it better.
+    * I don't think it'll change, but I hope we have new protocols and tweaks to make it better.

-Q: What will happen with the advent of quantum computing?
+* What will happen with the advent of quantum computing?
-A: Dont worry about it.
+    * Don't worry about it.
 Grover's algorithm says that quantum will double the length of breakable keys.
 So just double the length of keys.
-Seriously, we also haven't built a working quantum computer.
-Probably in the next decade.
+Seriously, we also haven't built a working quantum computer, but we probably will in the next decade.
 It also took 30 years to understand von Neumann computing.
 It's also possible that quantum kills PKI crypto.

-Q: What if the government body you're proposing fails?
+* What if the government body you're proposing fails?
-A: So what?
+    * So what?
 Unrestrained companies are worse than a failed government entity.